Spooks Run Wild

 Spooks Run Wild is a 1941 American horror comedy film and the seventh film in the East Side Kids series.
 It stars Bela Lugosi with Leo Gorcey, Bobby Jordan and Huntz Hall.
 It is directed by Phil Rosen, in his first and only outing in the series, and produced by Sam Katzman (under the company name Banner Pictures).
 The original script is by Carl Foreman and Charles R. Marion.

+In the film, the members of a club are vacationing in a summer camp.
+The area is reputed to have its own "monster killer", and suspicions fall on a strange man who has taken residence in a long-abandoned house.

+The film was intended to combine the most popular stars of Monogram Pictures, Lugosi and the East Side Kids.
+The film was released shortly before Halloween.
+The film marked the last film appearance of Donald Haines, who died in the Battle of Kasserine Pass (1943).

 Plot

 Members of the New York City East Side boys club—leader Muggs, Danny, Glimpy, Scruno, Skinny, and Peewee—reluctantly board a bus bound for summer camp.

 The bus stops in the town of Hillside, where Muggs and his pals flirt with Margie, a soda fountain waitress.
 While they are there, a radio broadcast announces that a maniacal "monster killer" is in the area.
 When they arrive at the camp, the counselor, Jeff Dixon, complains to his girlfriend, camp nurse Linda Mason, that he will get no work done on his thesis because of the rowdy juvenile delinquents.

 One night, Nardo, a mysterious caped figure, and his dwarf assistant, Luigi, ask a local gas station attendant for directions to the hilltop Billings house, which has been deserted for years since its owner was murdered.
 After he leaves, another car arrives and the attendant recognizes the driver from his mystery magazines as Dr. Von Grosch.
 The attendant believes that Nardo is the killer and Von Grosch is hunting him, and he alerts the local constable that Nardo is a suspect.
 One night, Nardo and Luigi sneak into the local graveyard and are shot at by a grave digger.

 That same night, Muggs slips out of camp hoping to rendezvous with the soda fountain girl, and is followed by all his pals.
 The East Side Kids get lost in the woods, and when they wander into the graveyard, Peewee is also shot by the digger.
 The boys take Peewee to the nearby Billings house, where Nardo tends to his minor injury and gives him a sedative.
 Nardo lets the boys spend the night, but Peewee disappears while sleepwalking.
 The rest of the boys are unable to sleep because of Nardo's strangeness and Peewee's disappearance.
 Linda, meanwhile, also disappears while out searching for the boys, and Jeff goes to the police for help.